-Step 1 - Apply the workaround appeondatawindow objects and appeondatastore objects provided by Appeon to your application.
+Step 1: Apply the workaround appeondatawindow objects and appeondatastore objects provided by Appeon to your application.

-For step-by-step instructions on how to apply them, refer to Appeon GetFullState/ SetFullState/GetChanges/SetChanges in the Workarounds & API Guide.
-Step 2 - In PowerBuilder, deploy the server DataStores that are inherited from appeondatastore to Appeon Server.
+For step-by-step instructions on how to apply them, refer to Section 4.6.1, "Appeon GetFullState/SetFullState/GetChanges/SetChanges (Windows only)" in Workarounds & API Guide.

+Step 2: In PowerBuilder, deploy the server DataStores that are inherited from appeondatastore to Appeon Server.